ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-storage.md

 # Storage (vSAN only)
 {: #vs_orderinginstances-storage-settings}

-The **Storage** section of your VMware vSphere instance order is applicable only if you select the VMware vSAN™ component.
+The **Storage** section of your {{site.data.keyword.vcf-flex}} instance order is applicable only if you select the VMware vSAN™ component.

 * New instances are provisioned with mirrored M.2 boot drives.
 * VMware ESXi™ servers are ordered with a 12-disk chassis and two disks are ordered for caching.
 The ESXi OS is placed on a single M.2 solid-state drive that does not use a disk bay.
 These settings are configured by default and cannot be changed.